 Tanya Woods has been teaching yoga since 2000, and continues to deepen her own practice both on and off the mat.
 She is a certified Ashtanga Yoga instructor, and has finished an additional 200 hour yoga alliance certified training with Sarah Joy Marsh in Portland, OR.
 Tanya teaches an intuitive flow based in therapeutic principles.
 She specializes in prenatal and mama and baby yoga classes.
 Tanya works as in a variety of modalities in her massage practice that include cranio-sacral, reiki, shamanic, bodywork, Motor vehicle rehabilitation, swedish, prenatal and postpartum.
 Each of her sessions is unique since it is based on intuitive as well as logical assessment.
 Tanya's intention is to create a space where clients feel safe and nurturtured in an environment where we work together for their healing and ultimate health.

-Native from Japan, Fumi has been enjoying living in Oregon for over two decades.
-Before choosing the path of Oriental Medicine, she practiced a various styles of yoga including Astanga and Shadow Yoga for years and completed a 3-year yoga teacher training at Yoga Shala in 2009 with Matt Huish.
-Having worked in corporate environments, Fumi understands how easy to get into a possibly self-destructive habitual pattern.
-She hopes to bring her treatments to help people who seek for a transformation toward more grounded perception and receptivity in order to enjoy their lives more deeply while enhancing individual's innate healing capacity.
-Fumi graduated from Oregon College of Oriental Medicine with an MAcOM and also holds an MA in Asian Studies from University of Oregon.
-While she is not engaged in medicine and healing, she enjoys rock climbing, practicing yoga and qigong, being in the nature, sewing, cooking and calligraphy.
+Based on the thinking of Japanese style acupuncture, I try to bring a balance to a person as a whole in the beginning of the treatment session, then move onto specific local areas that need an attention at the given moment.
+I usually spend a good amount of time to listen to the patient at each session, and the majority of a treatment session is done in a hands-on style.
+I combine various axially modalities in addition to needle acupuncture including moxibustion, cupping, Tuina massage, gua sha, Teishin, Sotai movement therapy, electro-current therapy, dietary & supplement education, and Qi Gong therapy to customize my treatment in order to achieve the optimal guidance for the individual patient.
+Additionally, I am also a certified practitioner for NAET (Nambudripad’s Allergy Elimination Techniques).
+With NAET treatments, I hope to help patients with complicated and/or severe allergies and sensitivities, which significantly affect quality of life for many.
+Native from Japan, I have been enjoying living in Oregon for over two decades.
+Before choosing the path of Oriental Medicine, I practiced a various styles of yoga including Astanga and Shadow Yoga for years and completed a 3-year yoga teacher training at Yoga Shala in 2009 with Matt Huish.
+Having worked in corporate environments, I understand how easy to get into a potentially self-destructive habitual pattern.
+I hope to work with people who seek for a transformation toward more grounded perception and receptivity in order to enjoy their lives more deeply while enhancing individual’s innate healing capacity.
+I graduated from Oregon College of Oriental Medicine with an MAcOM and also holds an MA in Asian Studies from University of Oregon.
+While I am not engaged in medicine and healing, I enjoy rock climbing, yoga, qigong, being in the nature, craft work, sewing, cooking and calligraphy.

 My approach to wellness is inspired by cultivating a loving connection among the body, mind, and spirit.
 While there are many ways to construct these bridges, I believe that massage is truly a special healing experience.
 Each of us is a unique being; our feelings and emotions are dynamic and this is reflected in our physical bodies.
 No one knows you better than you do, so my goal as a massage therapist is to listen to you, to meet you where you are, and together, discover what balance is for you and your body.
 I draw energy and inspiration through movement, spending time in nature, and allowing time for stillness.
 My time spent as a yoga instructor, working on a farm and providing child care has cultivated a sense of compassion that informs this work.
 In my practice, I enjoy the integration of relaxation, deep tissue, the breath, myofascial release, Thai massage, aromatherapy, sound healing and energy work to create a holistic and therapeutic experience.
 I love the authenticity and personal connections that this work inspires.
 Each day I get to discover something new, and I am humbled to know that my learning has just begun.
 I feel truly blessed to have the opportunity to share healing touch.
 I believe that our bodies have the inherent wisdom to heal.
 When this patience and space is honored, wellness can reveal itself and we can truly thrive as human beings!